binarly-io/efiXplorer/README.md

 * Philip Lebedev ([@p41l](https://github.com/p41l/))
 * Yegor Vasilenko ([@yeggor](https://github.com/yeggor/))

-__Supported versions of Hex-Rays products:__ everytime we focus on last versions of IDA and Decompiler because trying to use most recent features from new SDK releases.
+__Supported versions of Hex-Rays products:__ everytime we focus on last versions of IDA and Decompiler because we try to use most recent features from new SDK releases.
 That means we tested only on recent versions of Hex-Rays products and do not guarantee stable work on previous generations.

 __Why not IDApython:__ all code developed in C++ because it's a more stable and performant way to support a complex plugin and get full power of most recent SDK's features.

-__Supported Platforms:__ Win, Linux and OSX (x86/x64).
+__Supported Platforms:__ Windows, Linux and OSX (x86/x64).

 ![overview](pics/efiXplorer_new_1.gif)